-I’d show you pictures but you’d probably gag.
+I’d show you pictures of what I dislodge, but you’d probably gag.
 You’ll gag on your own hair mass anyway.

 For now, enjoy the thought of clearing out your drain without the nasty visuals.

-The Zip-It is advertised as single-use but it’s totally reusable if you’re willing to pull the hair and gunk off and rinse it.
+The Zip-It Drain Cleaning Tool is advertised as single-use but it’s totally reusable if you’re willing to pull the hair and gunk off and rinse it.

 I reuse mine.

-The Zip-It works in bathroom sinks, too.
+The Zip-It Drain Cleaning Tool works in bathroom sinks, too.
 I stick it down the drain without even removing the stopper.
-It’s easier to clean if you remove the stopper but if you’re lazy like me, I just stick it in, twist it around a bit and loads of black gunk comes up from the bathroom sink.
+It’s easier to clean the sink if you remove the stopper, but if you’re lazy like me, I just stick it in, twist it around a bit and loads of black gunk comes up from the bathroom sink.

 Unclogging drains is a crappy ass job.
 It’s gross.
 But necessary.
-By using gloves and the nifty little Zip-It Bath and Sink Hair Snare tool you will be unclogging drains and sinks in our house in no time!
+By using gloves and the nifty little Zip-It Drain Cleaning Tool tool you will be unclogging drains and sinks in our house in no time!

 My husband would be so proud!